francescomucio/tee-as-transformation/docs/getting-started/installation.md

 # Installation

-TEE is a Python package that can be installed using `uv`, pip, or other Python package managers.
+Tee is a Python package that can be installed using `uv`, pip, or other Python package managers.

 ## Prerequisites